-With more than 3,300 international students from 150 countries, the college provides English as a Second Language courses, as well as robust tutoring centers on all campuses to promote academic success for all students.
+With more than 2,800 international students from 146 countries, the college provides a diverse learning environment and a wide range of student support.
+Robust tutoring centers are available on all campuses to promote academic success for all students.

 Courses are offered online and at five campuses with options to earn associate degrees from Georgia State in more than 30 areas of concentration.
 Students who successfully complete their tracks of study can graduate with an associate of science, associate of arts or an associate of applied science degree.
 Because Perimeter College is part of Georgia State, students who earn their associate degree can seamlessly transition into another college at the university to complete their bachelor’s degree.

 The college also offers areas of concentration—nursing, dental hygiene and radiologic technology—in which students are prepared for immediate careers.

 Georgia State campuses provide students attending Perimeter College an active environment, with a wide range of opportunities.
 Clubs and organizations, student life events, and health and wellness programs round out the college experience.